yourfavDev/DynaRust/README.md

-# 🦀 DynaRust: Distributed Key-Value Store
+<h1 align="center">🦀 DynaRust: Distributed Key-Value Store</h1>

-DynaRust is a distributed key‑value store built in Rust 🦀.
-It's designed to be reliable 💪 and easy to manage, allowing you to add or remove nodes (servers) dynamically without interrupting service 🔄.
+DynaRust is a distributed key‑value store built in Rust.
+It's designed to be reliable and easy to manage, allowing you to add or remove nodes (servers) dynamically without interrupting service 🔄.

-Think of it as a shared dictionary 📚 spread across multiple computers 💻↔️💻.
+Think of it as a shared dictionary spread across multiple computers 💻↔️💻.
 You can store data (key‑value pairs), retrieve it, and delete it using a simple web API 🔌.
-DynaRust automatically copies your data across available nodes for high availability ✅ and synchronizes changes over time (eventual consistency).
-It stores data in memory for speed ⚡️ and persists it to disk (`storage.db`) 💾 so your data remains safe even if a node restarts.
+DynaRust automatically copies your data across available nodes for high availability and synchronizes changes over time (eventual consistency).
+It stores data in memory for speed ⚡️ and persists it to disk (`storage.db`) so your data remains safe even if a node restarts.

 With its advanced real‑time update capabilities, DynaRust pushes live changes with latencies below 5 ms 🚀.
-In fact, on a typical VPS (1 GB RAM, 100 Mbps bandwidth), a single node can comfortably sustain peak traffic of up to **5000 live connections** 🔥—and you can increase capacity even further simply by adding more nodes to your cluster!
+In fact, on a typical VPS (1 GB RAM, 100 Mbps bandwidth), a single node can comfortably sustain peak traffic of up to **5000 live connections**—and you can increase capacity even further simply by adding more nodes to your cluster!

 ---
 ## Performance